 - You don’t have as much personal 1-on-1 contact with your customers

 - Lack of personalization/branding in packing and shipping

 - Potentially increased storing rates during peak seasons which could affect your bottom line

-- Amazon can choose to limit the amount of inventory it holds for you based on your turnover ratio (or charge you more for slow-moving products).
+- Amazon can choose to limit the amount of inventory it holds for you based on your inventory turnover ratio (or charge you more for slow-moving products).

 While Amazon FBA comes with a lot of advantages that are unique to their ecosystem, their disadvantages come from being given a significant amount of control over your business.

 Shopify: One Platform, Full Service